 With the options I mentioned above, that are taught in vague ways by the many bad programs out there, people who buy and study these programs often don’t know the reality of how hard it is to make them work, but they stick to it and keep parroting the methods they are taught.

-Affiliate marketers are very quick to promote the most expensive product or program, or find the most “profitable niche” in a flash.
+Affiliate marketers are very quick to promote the most expensive product or program (like high ticket schemes), or find the most “profitable niche” in a flash.
 But…

 - Do they know about it?
 No.